Last updated July 6, 2023

 Gaming on mobile devices has come a long way since Angry Birds.
 The processing power of mobile phones has gotten to the point where your smartphone can rival game consoles and PCs.
 And this phone has features that gamers of all kinds will appreciate, from those in intense battles in Fortnite, to those catching their favorite monsters in Pokemon Go.

-The ROG 6 is the successor to the highly successful ROG 3 and ROG5.
-The ROG 6 upgrades the processor from the Snapdragon 888 to the Snapdragon 8+ Gen1, so it’ll give the maximum performance and power efficiency available, comparable to other smartphones like the Samsung Galaxy S23.
-The AMOLED display (which happens to be built by Samsung) has a 360 Hz touch-sampling rate, providing an ultra-low 24.3ms touch latency.
+The ROG 6 is the successor to the highly successful ROG 3, ROG5, and ROG 6.
+The ROG 6 upgrades the processor from the Snapdragon 8+ Gen1 to the 3.2 GHz Snapdragon Gen 2 chip, so it’ll give the maximum performance and power efficiency available, comparable to other smartphones like the Samsung Galaxy S23.
+The AMOLED display (which happens to be built by Samsung) has a 720 Hz touch-sampling rate.
 Put another way, the touch screen will respond immediately with latency that’s hardly perceptible.
 It has a 165 Hz refresh rate to provide a crisp, clear HDR image, and the glass itself is protected by Corning Gorilla Glass Victus, so it can withstand tapping, pounding, banging, and the occasional toss across the room (although that last one is not recommended).

 Great picture deserves great sound.
 The unit has symmetrical 7-magnet dual speakers with sound optimized by audio specialist Dirac so you’ll be immersed in stereo sound as you hold your phone in landscape orientation.
 And here’s something amazingly innovative that you won’t see in many phones–a headphone jack!